The nice idea of the World Handicap System (WHS) is that every player will have a

 For this reason, calculating your own Handicap Index is not a simple exercise and will be undertaken by CONGU centrally.

-In some cases, your Handicap Index will be lower than your traditional Handicap.
+In some cases, your Handicap Index will be lower than your old Handicap.
 However, once the Course and Slope Ratings are taking into consideration, your Course Handicap will return it to something more familiar.

 When you play under the new system using your Handicap Index(HI), every course will have a table that will show your corresponding Course Handicap(CH) for each colour Tee, meaning you won’t have to calculate it yourself!